Modeling the Influence of Environment and Intervention on Cholera in Haiti

 \subsection{Vaccination}

-A program to vaccinate \textit{the most at risk populations} began in the 2nd week of April and ended in mid June.
-Each site (Ouest and Artibonite Dept) vaccinated about 50,000 persons, and each site had about $91\%$ 2nd dose coverage.
-The administration of the first dose was staggered by age groups (beginning first with 10 year olds and up) because the Ministry of Health had a measles, rubella and polio vaccine catch-up campaign for children under 10 years of age that was taking place at the same time last April 2012.\footnote{Communicated by Jordan Tappero, MD, MPH (CDC/CGH/DGDDER, Atlanta, GA).
-Nov.
-29, 2012.}
+A program to vaccinate the most at risk populations began in the second week of April and ended in mid-June, 2012.
+Each site (Ouest and Artibonite Departments) vaccinated about 50,000 persons, and each site had about a $91\%$ second dose coverage.
+The administration of the first dose was staggered by age group (beginning first with 10-year-olds and up), because the Ministry of Health had a measles, rubella and polio vaccine catch-up campaign for children under 10 years of age that was taking place at the same time last April 2012 (communicated by Jordan Tappero, MD, MPH (CDC/CGH/DGDDER, Atlanta, GA, USA), 29 November 2012).

-In the Ouest Department, GHESKIO\footnote{Groupe Haïtien d'\'{E}tude du Sarcome de Kaposi et des Infectieuses Opportunistes} vaccinated adults, adolescents and children over 10 years of age from April 12-23, 2012 and children under 10 from May 26 - June 3.
-The first dose of vaccine was given to 52,357 persons (of which 47,520 received the second dose), living in the slums of Port-au-Prince and surrounding villages.\footnote{Communicated by Jean W. Pape, MD (GHESKIO, Weill Cornell Medical College, Port-au-Prince, Haiti).
-Nov.
-29, 2012.}
+In the Ouest Department, GHESKIO (Groupe Ha\"{\i}tien d'\'{E}tude du Sarcome de Kaposi et des Infectieuses Opportunistes) vaccinated adults, adolescents and children over 10 years of age from 12--23 April 2012, and children under 10 from 26 May--3 June.
+The first dose of vaccine was given to 52,357 persons (of which, 47,520 received the second dose), living in the slums of Port-au-Prince and surrounding villages (communicated by Jean W. Pape, MD (GHESKIO, Weill Cornell Medical College, Port-au-Prince, Haiti), 29 November 2012).

-In the Artibonite Department, PIH\footnote{Partners in Health} vaccinated 32183 people in rural Bocozel and 13185 people in Grand Saline with $90.8\% $ of those people confirmed to get the 2nd dose (or 41194 for both locations).
+In the Artibonite Department, PIH (Partners in Health) vaccinated 32,183 people in rural Bocozel and 13,185 people in Grand Saline, with $90.8\% $ of those people confirmed to get the second dose (or 41,194 for both locations).